-Thomas Jefferson was given the job of writing the Declaration by the Second Continental Congress committee.
+Thomas Jefferson was given the job of writing the Declaration of Independence by the Second Continental Congress committee.
 Thomas Jefferson wrote the original Declaration in just four days.
 He reworked it a bit over the next two weeks.
 When he was done, he gave a copy to Ben Franklin and John Adams to read and edit before the next meeting of Congress, which they did.

 On July 4, 1776, the Second Continental Congress adopted the Declaration of Independence.
 Only two people signed the Declaration on July 4th - John Hancock, the President of the Continental Congress, and Charles Thomson as secretary.
-500 copies of the Declaration were printed and distributed.
+Five hundred (500) copies of the Declaration were printed and distributed.
 It was not until Aug 2, 1776, that 56 men, including John Hancock, signed a fresh copy of the Declaration of Independence.
 Back in Britain, King George received his copy on Aug 10th.